katherineding/dqmc-dev/README.md

 # Complex-capable DQMC

 This DQMC code is for single-band Hubbard model, allowing kinetic hopping to be modified by Peierl's phase (which requires complexifying the entire simulation).
-Simulation parameters (including geometry and potentially multiple orbitals) are controlled by a python utility script in `util/`.
+Simulation parameters (including geometry and potentially multiple orbitals) are controlled by python utility script in  `gen_1band[_geometry]_hub.py` in `util/`.
+The default geometry is square.
 The goal was to make the C code as "model parameter agnostic" as possible.
 Whether this is achieved is debatable -- it is usually still necessary to manually modify the C source code when we want to study a slightly different model, or add new measurements.

 The source code is in C and uses idioms like `goto`, `restrict`, and implicit casting of `void *`pointers into other pointer types, which are not consistent with C++ standards.
 So if you try to compile the code with a C++ compiler, you'll likely get compilation errors.